Kinematic analysis includes four components of deformation

 Because we typically have no control over original size, this method can only tell us about distortion, not dilation.

 Linear objects are sometimes available, in circumstances where we can reconstruct the length before deformation.
-For example, very rigid elongated objects such as belemnite fossils and toumaline crustals [pictures from Ramsay and Huber] my undergo boudinage during strain.
+For example, very rigid elongated objects such as belemnite fossils and toumaline crustals may undergo boudinage during strain.
 It is possible to determine the original length of the object by adding up the lengths of all the boudins.
 The final length can be measured directly, and the stretch can be calculated (l/l0).

 Once several objects have been measured, their orientations and lengths can be plotted (in radial coordinates).
 A best fit ellipse may be estimated using a set of elliptical templates.
 In theory a minimum of three points may constrain the ellipse but usually more are advisable.